 Vulnerable children in Myanmar need health care, education

-Since conflict erupted in 2021, more than half of Myanmar's professional teachers have been suspended, arrested or have left the profession.
-Attacks on schools tripled in 2022, and the use of schools as military bases by combatants continues to increase.
+Half of Myanmar's professional teachers were suspended, arrested or left the profession following the 2021 coup.
+Attacks on schools tripled in 2022.
+Many schools are still used as military bases by combatants, others lost to earthquake or flood damage.

-The public health system is also in disarray.
 More than 1.6 million children are not fully vaccinated against preventable diseases.
-The nation's measles immunization rate — once an impressive 91 percent — has fallen to 34 percent, dramatically increasing risks of an outbreak and putting tens of thousands of children's lives at risk of death from preventable disease.
+The nation's measles immunization rate — once an impressive 91 percent — has fallen to 34 percent, dramatically increasing risks of an outbreak.

 Ma Thin Yamone, 20, of Yangon, Myanmar, receives health counseling via mobile phone from her family doctor as part of a UNICEF-supported program.